 There are two types of tea plant grown in Yunnan.
 Both varieties are from the Camellia Sinensis species.
 C. Sinensis var.
 Sinensis is the smaller tea bush and C. Sinensis var.
 Assamica is the larger, broad-leaf tea tree and is native to the region.

-We stock a wide range of teas from the Yunnan Province including of course Pu erh Organic Tea, , another favourite is our Yunnan Gold Toppest tea which has many golden tips that have more flavour and aroma than standard leaves.
+We stock a wide range of teas to add to boiling water from the Yunnan Province including of course Pu erh Organic Tea, , another favourite is our Yunnan Gold Toppest tea which has many golden tips that have more flavour and aroma than standard leaves.